Omar27522/Projects/Labe; Maker V3 - - Searching Local Directory App Guide/welcome_window/Sheet Manager/GoogleSheets_Automation_Steps.md

 ---

 ## Next Steps
+- Create a new Apps Script deployment, I'm not sure what yo use.
+(Web App, API Executable, Library)
+- Integate this deployment for future updating thtough the Python APP Sheets Manager.
-- Integrate this function into your Google Sheets via Apps Script.
+- Integrate this function into your Google Sheets via Apps Script.	//NOT SURE ABOUT THIS
 - Expand the script to automate copying and pasting data into the "ALL Work" sheet, and handle weekly archival.
 - Optionally, trigger the script on a schedule (e.g., every day at EOD) or via a custom menu/button.